Sancarlone: History of the monument

 Around 1610 (when Charles Borromeo was canonized) father Marco Aurelio Grattarola had the idea of building a Sacro Monte devoted to Saint Charles on a hill behind his native town.
 The work was intended to celebrate the archbishop of Milan in the territory of his family.

 The greatness of the figure inspired the idea of a huge statue visible from the opposite side of the Lake Maggiore.
 The initiative received the support of Federico Borromeo, who succeeded the cousin as archbishop of Milan.

 The statue was designed by Giovan Battista Crespi (known as Il Cerano), and erected by Siro Zanella of Pavia and Bernardo Falcone of Lugano.
 Zanella and Falcone moulded the copper sheets and slightly modified the original project, making the statue larger.
 It was begun in 1614, soon after St. Charles Borromeo's canonization, and completed in 1698.
 It was dedicated on 19 May 1698 by the archbishop of Milan, Cardinal Federico Caccia.
 An adjacent church dedicated to St. Charles was completed between 1725 and 1728.

-At 35.10 metres (115.2 ft) including its pedestal, the Colossus of San Carlo Borromeo was for nearly two centuries the tallest statue in the world that could be visited inside; it held that distinction from its completion in 1698 until 1886, when it was surpassed by the Statue of Liberty (and today there are taller enterable bronze or bronze-clad statues, such as the Ushiku Daibutsu in Japan at 120 m).
+At 35.10 m including its pedestal, the Colossus of San Carlo Borromeo was for nearly two centuries the tallest statue in the world that could be visited inside; it held that distinction from its completion in 1698 until 1886, when it was surpassed by the Statue of Liberty (and today there are taller enterable bronze or bronze-clad statues, such as the Ushiku Daibutsu in Japan at 120 m).